Anonymous LLCs in Texas

 How do I keep my name out of the Public Information Report (PIR)?

-A Texas LLC must file a Public Information Report (PIR) every year.
-The PIR requests “the name, title, and mailing address of each officer, director, member, general partner, or manager.
+A Texas LLC must file a Public Information Report (PIR) annually.
+The PIR requires the disclosure of “the name, title, and mailing address of each officer, director, member, general partner, or manager.”

 Which states allow anonymous LLCs?